mangal-interactions/mangal/reviews.md

 mind.
 Contributors can give values when they upload the `taxa` object, or can alter them at a later time.
 In addition, we run bi-monthly checks on the database and try to automate the retrieval of all taxonomic identifiers given the taxonomic name.
-We updaed the paper to make this clear.
+We updated the paper to make this clear.

 Finally, it is not completely clear to me if contributors have to enter all the data fields mentioned in the appendix.
 You mention that that rmangal